ProbablyAsexual/Anilist-Profile/profile-themes/current-theme/README.md

 ## **Changelog**

+**26/07/21 (1.4.2)**
+- Fixed an issue with the content navbar not being the same width as the content section

 **24/06/21 (1.4.1)**
 - Added some more comments in specific code blocks
 - Made changes to the cursor function